 All humans share a universal, evolutionarily ancient approximate number system (ANS) that estimates and combines the numbers of objects in sets with ratio-limited precision.
 Interindividual variability in the acuity of the ANS correlates with mathematical achievement, but the causes of this correlation have never been established.
 We acquired psychophysical measures of ANS acuity in child and adult members of an indigene group in the Amazon, the Mundurucú, who have a very restricted numerical lexicon and highly variable access to mathematics education.
 By comparing Mundurucú subjects with and without access to schooling, we found that education significantly enhances the acuity with which sets of concrete objects are estimated.
 These results indicate that culture and education have an important effect on basic number perception.
 We hypothesize that symbolic and nonsymbolic numerical thinking mutually enhance one another over the course of mathematics instruction.

-Description: we are interested in understanding how semantic information (i.e., the meaning of symbols) is stored and accessed during symbol processing.
+Description: we study how the meaning of words is stored and retrieved during reading.
 We are currently using imaging and behavioral methods to test the hypothesis that word meaning is an emergent property of the simultaneous re-activation of both perceptual and more abstract features of the objects implied by the words.
 Todate we have shown that different features are represented in different cortical regions, and that feature-specific semantic representations emerge very early (by 200 ms) and in parallel during reading.
 We are currently studying the cortical changes occurring during symbol learning, thus visualizing how the brain supports the emergence of novel semantic representations.

 People: M. Piazza, V. Borghesani, S. Viganò

 Collaborators: M. Buiatti